danielgamage/lenti/README.md

 [`HTMLElement`](https://developer.mozilla.org/docs/Web/API/HTMLElement)

 Some browsers require user gesture before requesting permission.
 This is the element that will require click if so.
+By default, this is the Lenti instance's canvas element, but it can be a button or other interactive element.

 ###### xBounds